Quality Service Pledge

 Extensive Delay - One-Time Incident

-Passengers who experience a one-time, extensive delay may be eligible for compensation tickets.
+Passengers who experience a delay exceeding one hour from the published train schedule will be eligible for compensation.
 Exclusions apply.

 Monthly Pass Holder

-Upon request, a monthly pass holder is eligible to receive four one-way promo ticket vouchers with a one-year expiration date from the date of the incident.
-Monthly pass holders must submit proof of their valid Metrolink pass.
+Upon request, a monthly pass holder is eligible to receive four one-way ticket vouchers with a one-year expiration date from the date of the incident.
+Monthly pass holders must submit a copy of their valid Metrolink pass.

 One-Way, Round-Trip, 7-Day, and Weekend Day Ticket Holder

-Upon request, a ticket holder is eligible to receive two one-way promo ticket vouchers with a one-year expiration date from the date of the incident.
-Ticket holders must submit the original ticket(s) to be eligible for a replacement ticket.
+Upon request, a ticket holder is eligible to receive two one-way ticket vouchers with a one-year expiration date from the date of the incident.
+Ticket holders must submit the original or a copy of their ticket(s) to be eligible for compensation.

 Exclusions for Compensation